 baking sheet or tray and bake.

-Some dishes are more conveniently cooked in a microwave.
+Microwave Cooking: Some dishes can be more conveniently cooked in a microwave.
 In addition, of

 course you can make dishes in larger quantity and freeze them for later